If you’ve been keeping up with the latest trends in diets and nutrition, you’ve probably heard of the carnivore diet.

 The first thing we need to get out of the way is what I call the “Vegetable Myth” – that fruits, vegetables, and other plants are the ultimate source of nutrients, and that animal products are basically devoid of nutrients.

 If you were to look at a nutrition label or maybe use a calorie-tracking app, you might get the impression that plants are the only real way to get essential vitamins and minerals for beating acne, like vitamin A, zinc, vitamin K, and magnesium.
+Magnesium specifically is essential to healthy hormone regulation and can help balance out hormone fluctuations that cause hormonal acne.

 After all, your typical ribeye steak, a staple on the carnivore diet, has practically none of these vitamins or minerals in significant amounts, while something like kale or spinach has several times your daily recommended amount of vitamin A in a single serving.